SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

     # on a system where they key pair is stored
     $ ssh-copy-id -f -i $HOME/.ssh/SalishSeaNEMO-nowcast_id_rsa arbutus.cloud

-Copy the passphrase-less ssh key pair that will be used for nowcast cloud operations into :file:`$HOME/.ssh/` as :file:`id_rsa` and :file:`id_rsa.pub` for :command:`mpirun` to use for communication with the compute instances:
+Generate a passphrase-less ssh key pair that will be used for MPI communications among the cloud VMs using the command:

 .. code-block:: console

-    # on a system where they key pair is stored
+    $ cd $HOME/.ssh/
-    $ scp $HOME/.ssh/SalishSeaNEMO-nowcast_id_rsa arbutus.cloud:.ssh/id_rsa
+    $ `ssh-keygen -t ed25519 -C ctb-onc-allen-mpi-nodes`

-    $ scp $HOME/.ssh/SalishSeaNEMO-nowcast_id_rsa.pub arbutus.cloud:.ssh/id_rsa.pub
+To make the key pair passphrase-less, hit enter when prompted for a passphrase.

-The nowcast operations key pair could have been used as the default key pair in the OpenStack web interface, but using a key pair with a passphrase there allows for more flexibility: in particular, the possibility of revoking the passphrase-less key pair without loosing access to the instances.
+Create :file:`$HOME/.bash_aliases` containing commands to:

-Add code to :file:`$HOME/.profile` to add wwatch3 :file:`bin/` and :file:`exe/` paths to :envvar:`PATH` if they exist,
+* add wwatch3 :file:`bin/` and :file:`exe/` paths to :envvar:`PATH` if they exist,
   and export environment variables to enable wwatch3 to use netCDF4:

 .. code-block:: console